 Feel free to make your ham and pickle roll-ups with use Boursin cheese, dairy-free cream cheese spread, or with sour cream or mayo mixed with ranch dressing.

-- keto stuffed mushrooms
+- Bacon cream cheese stuffed mushrooms

-- sugar-free chocolate covered almonds
+- Keto chocolate covered almonds

-Ham and Pickle Roll-ups
+Ham and Pickle Roll-ups with Cream Cheese

 Ingredients

-- 4 tablespoon cream cheese, softened
+- 4 tablespoon cream cheese softened

 - 4 ham slices in thin rectangular slices